 Every home can benefit from the addition of a houseplant or two.
 Not only do plants elevate your interior decor, but plants also provide natural air purification.
 However, plants and gardens require attention and regular maintenance.
 Houseplants can easily fall victim to mold development.

-How to Get Rid of Mold on Houseplants
+How to Remove Mold from Houseplants

 - Dampen a paper towel with warm water and wipe down the plant